 Summer Study Abroad Approval

-Students seeking to study abroad during the summer must be approved by the Office of Global Programs, 606 Kent.
+Students seeking to study abroad during the summer must be approved by the Center for Undergraduate Global Engagement, 606 Kent.
 Transfer credit for summer classes taken abroad on outside programs is awarded only for foreign-language courses under these conditions: